Dick Pound: "Savages" comment

 On August 9, 2008, during a conversation in French, when asked about whether the IOC was embarrassed to be affiliated with Chinese government's recent political history, he was quoted as replying: "We must not forget that 400 years ago, Canada was a land of savages, with scarcely 10,000 inhabitants of European origin, while in China, we're talking about a 5,000-year-old civilization."

 Two months later, the Aboriginal advocacy group LandInSights asked for him to be suspended from the International Olympic Committee for the remark.
 Pound responded that it was a clumsy remark that was taken out of context, and that in the particular French expression used, "un pays de sauvages", the French sauvages was not equivalent to English "savages".

-Comments on internment camps in Xinjiang

-On December 11, 2021, Pound was asked in an interview for German radio station Deutschlandfunk on his position and that of the IOC on the Chinese government's actions in Xinjiang, including internment camps detaining up to several million people.
-He answered: "I simply don't know."
-When told that there had been proof of the camps' existence for many years, Pound answered: "Really?
-Is there?"
-Many commentators on social media interpreted his remarks as denying or wilfully ignoring the situation in Xinjiang for political convenience.

 Peng Shuai

 In early December 2021, Pound told the media that the "unanimous conclusion" of those on a call with Peng Shuai was that she is "fine".
 After speculation that the call was with Peng under duress, the IOC later backtracked on Pound's comments and said that it "can't give any assurances".